AXErunners/wallet-generator/.github/README.md

 Notice of Copyrights and Licenses:
 ---------------------------------------
-The wallet.axerunners.com project, software and embedded resources are copyright The AXE Developers.
+The wallet-generator project, software and embedded resources are copyright The AXE Developers.

-The wallet.axerunners.com name, AXE name and logo are not part of the open source license.
+The wallet-generator name, AXE name and logo are not part of the open source license.

 The bitaddress.org project, software and embedded resources are